Mini Diarium documentation

 Locking and Unlocking

 Your journal is encrypted whenever it is locked.
 After selecting a journal, enter your password to unlock it.
-The journal locks automatically when you close the app, and you can also lock it manually from the header at any time.
+The journal locks automatically when you close the app, and you can also lock it manually using the lock icon in the header at any time.

 As an alternative to your password, you can register a key file in Preferences → Authentication Methods.
 Once registered, use the "Key File" tab on the unlock screen and select your .key file to unlock without typing your password.